wadhah101/insat-gl-knowledge/README.md

 Contributions through PRs are always welcome

-## Installation
+## Setup

 Make sure Volta is installed and configured on your system.
 This project relies on **specific** node & yarn versions.

 ### Unix/Linux